The Australian: Editorial and opinion pages

 Former editor Paul Kelly stated in 1991, "The Australian has established itself in the marketplace as a newspaper that supports economic libertarianism".
 Laurie Clancy asserted in 2004 that the newspaper "is generally conservative in tone and heavily oriented toward business; it has a range of columnists of varying political persuasions, but mostly to the right."
 Former editor-in-chief Chris Mitchell has said that the editorial and op-ed pages of the newspaper are centre-right but "claims it is down the middle in its news coverage".

 In 2007, Crikey described the newspaper as generally in support of the Liberal Party of Australia and the then-Coalition government, but has pragmatically supported Labor governments in the past as well.
 In 2007, The Australian announced their support for Kevin Rudd of the Australian Labor Party in the Federal election.
-As of 2021, the last time the paper endorsed the Labor Party at any level, state or federal, was the 2010 Victorian election.
-Along with other Australian papers owned by News Ltd, The Australian has been highly and repeatedly critical of the Labor Party.

-The Australian presents varying views on climate change, including articles by those who disagree with the alleged scientific consensus, such as Ian Plimer, and those who agree, such as Tim Flannery and Bjørn Lomborg.
+Along with other Australian papers owned by News Ltd, The Australian has been highly and repeatedly critical of the Labor Party.The Australian has presented varying views on climate change, such as those of Ian Plimer, Tim Flannery and Bjørn Lomborg.
 A 2011 study of the previous seven years of articles claimed that four out of every five articles were opposed to taking action on climate change.

 In 2010, ABC's Media Watch presenter Paul Barry accused The Australian of waging a campaign against the Australian Greens, and the Greens' federal leader Bob Brown wrote that The Australian has "stepped out of the fourth estate by seeing itself as a determinant of democracy in Australia".
 In response, The Australian opined that "Greens leader Bob Brown has accused The Australian of trying to wreck the alliance between the Greens and Labor.
 We wear Senator Brown's criticism with pride.
-We believe he and his Green colleagues are hypocrites; that they are bad for the nation; and that they should be destroyed at the ballot box".
+We believe he and his Green colleagues are hypocrites; that they are bad for the nation; and that they should be destroyed at the ballot box."

-The Australian has been described by some media commentators and scholars as working to promote a right-wing agenda, and as a result, encouraging political polarisation in Australia.
-In 2019, former The Australian journalist Rick Morton reported in The Saturday Paper that an unpublished study by Victoria University, Melbourne, found that The Australian "fuels far-right recruitment" through dog whistle coded language.
-Victoria University issued a statement that "At no point does the research report claim that News Ltd publication fuelled far-right sentiment."

 In late 2022, editor-in-chief Chris Dore resigned from The Australian citing health issues.
 After acting as editor-in-chief following the departure of Dore, Michelle Gunn become the first female editor-in-chief at the newspaper in January 2023.
 Gunn was replaced as editor by Kelvin Healey.